Hip fracture: Neurological factors

 Elderly individuals are also predisposed to hip fractures due to many factors that can compromise proprioception and balance, including medications, vertigo, stroke, and peripheral neuropathy.

 Diagnosis

 Physical examination

 Displaced fractures of the trochanter or femoral neck will classically cause external rotation and shortening of the leg when the patient is laying supine.

 Imaging

 Typically, radiographs are taken of the hip from the front (AP view), and side (lateral view).
 Frog leg views are to be avoided, as they may cause severe pain and further displace the fracture.
 In situations where a hip fracture is suspected but not obvious on x-ray, an MRI is the next test of choice.
 If an MRI is not available or the patient can not be placed into the scanner a CT may be used as a substitute.
 MRI sensitivity for radiographically occult fracture is greater than CT.
-Bone scan is another useful alternative however substantial drawbacks include decreased sensitivity, early false negative results and decreased conspicuity of findings due to age-related metabolic changes in the elderly.
+Bone scan is less sensitive, especially immediately after injury and in the elderly.

 A case demonstrating a possible order of imaging in initially subtle findings: